Samsung/LPVS/README.md

    spring.datasource.username=
    spring.datasource.password=
     ```
-   For convience adding these properties(DB configuration) included in docker-compose.yml (so not needed to add it in application.properties).
+   For convience adding these properties(DB configuration) included in docker-compose.yml (so not needed to add it in application.properties if it added in docker-compose.yml file ).

    For additional information about using Docker and tips, please check file [Docker_Usage](.github/Docker_Usage.md).

    Alternatively, you can supply all the necessary values associated with GitHub and license using these env variables: